digitalfabrik/integreat-app/docs/02-common-problems.md

 This happens when you use Xcode without running `yarn ios` or you did not install the pods.
 Try to reinstall the node_modules folder.
 The double-conversion library gets downloaded and installed in there when you run `yarn ios`.

-See [here](https://github.com/facebook/react-native/issues/21168#issuecomment-422700915) and [here](https://github.com/facebook/react-native/issues/20774) for more information
+See [here](https://github.com/facebook/react-native/issues/21168#issuecomment-422700915) and [here](https://github.com/facebook/react-native/issues/20774) for more information.

 ## `ERROR watch...
 ENOSPC` when running `yarn start` on Linux